cloudyr/cloudyr.github.io/index.md

 ---
 layout: default
 title: the cloudyr project
+description: The goal of this initiative is to make cloud computing with R easier, starting with robust tools for working with cloud computing platforms.
+The project's inital work is with Amazon Web Services, various crowdsourcing platforms, and popular continuous integration services for R package development.
 ---

 Welcome to **the cloudyr project**!
 The goal of this initiative is to make cloud computing with R easier, starting with robust tools for working with cloud computing platforms.
 The project's inital work is with Amazon Web Services, various crowdsourcing platforms, and popular continuous integration services for R package development.
 Tools for Google Cloud Services and Microsoft Azure are also on the long-term agenda.